 Or by email to: firstname.lastname@example.org

-Shortlisted candidates will receive an invitation to come for a short audition and a conversation with the Director of Music followed by an interview.
+Shortlisted candidates will receive an invitation to come for a short audition and an informal interview with the Director of Music.
 Dates to be announced.